Helios: Zeus

 Helios is also sometimes conflated in classical literature with the highest Olympian god, Zeus.
-An attested cult epithet of Zeus is Aleios Zeus, or "Zeus the Sun," from the Doric form of Helios' name.
-The inscribed base of Mammia's dedication to Helios and Zeus Meilichios, dating from the fourth or third century BC, is a fairly and unusually early evidence of the conjoint worship of Helios and Zeus; Helios was identified with Zeus as the absolute master of the universe, who could even hold power over the Moirai, the goddesses of fate.
-According to Plutarch's Quaestiones Romanae section from his Moralia, Helios is Zeus in his material form that one can interact with, and that's why Zeus owns the year (accordingly, his sister Selene is Queen Hera in her material form, and owns the months), while the chorus in Euripides' Medea also link him to Zeus when they refer to Helios as "light born from Zeus" and in his now lost tragedy Mysians, Euripides described Zeus as "Sun-eyed", while Helios is said elsewhere to be "the brilliant eye of Zeus, giver of life".
-In his Orphic hymn, Helios is addressed as "immortal Zeus".
+An attested cult epithet of Zeus is Aleios Zeus, or "Zeus the Sun," from the Doric form of Helios's name.
+The inscribed base of Mammia's dedication to Helios and Zeus Meilichios, dating from the fourth or third century BC, is a fairly and unusually early evidence of the conjoint worship of Helios and Zeus.
+According to Plutarch, Helios is Zeus in his material form that one can interact with, and that's why Zeus owns the year, while the chorus in Euripides's Medea also link him to Zeus when they refer to Helios as "light born from Zeus".
+In his Orphic Hymn, Helios is addressed as "immortal Zeus".
 In Crete, the cult of Zeus Tallaios had incorporated several solar elements into his worship; "Talos" was the local equivalent of Helios.
-Hesychius of Alexandria wrote that "Talos" was another word for the Sun.
-Helios is referred either directly as Zeus' eye, or clearly implied to be.
+Helios is referred either directly as Zeus's eye, or clearly implied to be.
 For instance, Hesiod effectively describes Zeus's eye as the Sun.
 This perception is possibly derived from earlier Proto-Indo-European religion, in which the Sun is believed to have been envisioned as the eye of *Dyḗus Pḥatḗr (see Hvare-khshaeta).
 An Orphic saying, supposedly given by an oracle of Apollo, goes: